Henry Roscoe (chemist): Life and work

 Roscoe's scientific work includes a memorable series of researches carried out with Bunsen between 1855 and 1862, in which they laid the foundations of comparative photochemistry.
-In 1864 they carried out what is reputed to be the first flashlight photography, using magnesium as a light source.
+In 1864 they carried out what is reputed to be the first flash photography, using magnesium as a light source.
 In 1867, Roscoe began an elaborate investigation of vanadium and its compounds, and devised a process for preparing it pure in the metallic state, at the same time showing that the substance which had previously passed for the pure metal was contaminated with oxygen.
 In so doing he corrected Berzelius's value for the atomic mass.
 Roscoe was awarded the 1868 Bakerian Lecture for this work.
 He also carried out researches on niobium, tungsten, uranium, perchloric acid, and the solubility of ammonia.

+Roscoe was elected an International Honorary Member of the American Academy of Arts and Sciences in 1890. and elected to membership of The Manchester Literary and Philosophical Society 26 January 1858.

 He was the uncle of Beatrix Potter.
 The mineral Roscoelite was named after him, due to its vanadium content and Roscoe's work on that element.

-Roscoe received an honorary doctorate (LL.D) from the University of Glasgow in June 1901.
+In 1900 Roscoe was awarded the Dalton Medal of the Manchester Literary and Philosophical Society he received an honorary doctorate (LL.D) from the University of Glasgow in June 1901.
+In 1903, he was elected an International Member of the American Philosophical Society.
 In November 1909 he was sworn in the Privy Council.
 He was awarded the Franklin Institute's Elliott Cresson Medal in 1912.

+He died in Woodcote on 18 December 1915.